 Raspberry leaves - prepares the uterus for childbirth, and is believed to shorten labour. it alleviates menstrual cramps, and is also good for sore throats and fever blisters.

-Red Clover Blossoms - relaxes the body, good for skin inflammations, and menopausal symptoms.
+Red Clover Blossoms - relaxes the body, good for skin inflammation, and menopausal symptoms.
 Jethro Kloss told stories in his book, Back to Eden of red clover healing cancerour tumors, and being safe to drink as a tea in place of water or coffee.
 Red Clover can only do you good.

-Red Raspberry - both the dried leaves and the berries will remove canker sours from muccous membranes, it is great for dysentery and diarrhea in infants, it is able to increase menstrual flow, and will ease nausea.
+Red Raspberry - both the dried leaves and the berries will remove canker sours from mucous membranes, it is great for dysentery and diarrhea in infants, it is able to increase menstrual flow, and will ease nausea.
 It is always soothing in herbal tea benefits.

-Rose hips - these are the bright red berries that remain after a rose, particulary the wild prairie rose, dies off.
+Rose hips - these are the bright red berries that remain after a rose, particularly the wild prairie rose, dies off.
 Those berries, when dried are chock full of vitamin C!
 Add them to just about any tea you make for the rich vitamin C benefit.